 - Implementer: The hands-dirty doer.

-- And the integrator?
+- And the operator?
 She’s the person who takes those big ideas and synthesizes them into action steps.

 How Marriage and Team-Building Are Similar